jmcmurry/auto-manage-google-access-requests/README.md

 ## Features

-- **Automatic Document Sharing**: Automatically shares Google Drive documents based on email requests.
+- **Automatic Document Sharing**: Automatically shares Google Drive documents in specified folders based on email requests.
 - **Multiple Recipients**: Handles multiple email addresses in the request and shares the document with all of them.
 - **Scheduled Access Revocation**: Automatically revokes access after a configurable period.
 - **Logging**: Logs all actions, including document sharing and notifications sent, along with the recipients' email addresses.